pjmatias/AWD-Service-Status-Utility/README.md

 Instructions for use
 ----------------

 Launch the AWD Service Status.rb file.
 At the prompt, enter the desired environment.
 The DPC prompt allows you to switch between the endpoints configured in the env_config.rb file.
-'N' triggers the $server value, 'Y' triggers to $server_dpc_non and 'P' triggers the $server_dpc_prod.
+'N' triggers the $server value, 'Y' triggers the $server_dpc_prod value if the environment you entered is prod and $server_dpc_non if you entered a non-prod environment.
 Enter valid credentials for the environment.
 The user must have permission to the AWD Design Studio.

 The utility will then access the environment and save the batch job status in the file sysstatus.xml.
 Open the XML file to view the information.